Hamberthm/esp32-bt2ps2/README.md

 Tested Bluetooth Keyboards and Mice (Please add your own!): https://1drv.ms/x/s!AlKre4_rNmpJiYpl1v4KcbK1Pm77zA?e=0I6QRB

-Working under latest ESP-IDF v5.3, compiled on Visual Studio Code.
+Working under latest ESP-IDF v5.3.0 (not v5.3.3 or higher), compiled on Visual Studio Code.
 Multi-device support may not work on lower versions of the SDK.

 **Developed and tested on the ESP32 DevKit rev 1 board, other variants may not work!**